This post may contain affiliate links. Please read mydisclosure policy.

 I love taking my favorite comfort food and turning it into a healthy meal prep bowl.
 This meatloaf is a gluten-free, paleo meatloaf served with veggies and a tomato balsamic vinaigrette.
 Nothing is boring about this meal prep bowl.

 You know you love a good meatloaf.
-Why not make it a Paleo Meatloaf Beast Bowl?
+Why not make it a Paleo Meatloaf Meal Prep Bowl?

-In fact, the very first Beast Bowl at Foodology Geek was built on Thai Chicken meatballs.
+The very first Meal Prep Bowl at Foodology Geek was built with Thai Chicken meatballs.
 [We’ve been getting together an arsenal of meatball recipes that we plan to share with you soon!]

 STEP 1 – Plan and prepare one or two proteins.